appydave/klue-langcraft/spec/usecases/readme.md

 DSL ideas are listed and documented in the usecases folder

+Note: Most DSLs follow a clean format that would be readable to any Domain Expert in the field and should be real simple to read.

+DSL as code is different from the rest in that it is a DSL for writing other DSLs and structurally it can be a little confusing, it is not a good DSL to pattern off when creating other DSLs

 ## `dsl-as-code`

 This DSL is used to build other DSLs quickly